-cycleHCR Imaging of 8 protein targets in hippocampal slice
+cycleHCR imaging of 8 protein targets in hippocampal slice

 3D cell-fate map of an E6.5-7.0 mouse embryo based on spatial transcriptome data across a depth of ~310 microns